Quick Ratio Formula (Table of Contents)

 In the above Quick ratio formula,

-Quick assets refer to the assets that can be converted into cash within a period of 90 days.
+Quick assets refer to assets that can be converted into Cash within 90 days.

 Quick assets = Cash or cash equivalents, Marketable securities & Accounts receivables

-Now that we know what quick assets are let us break down the formula as:
+Now that we know what quick assets are, let us break down the formula as follows:

 Let us now calculate the Quick ratio with a simple example.